Tafara-N/alx-backend/0x03-queuing_system_in_js/README.md

 Directory: 0x03-queuing_system_in_js
 File: 2-redis_op_async.js

-4. Node Redis client and advanced operations mandatory
+### 4. Node Redis client and advanced operations

-In a file named 4-redis_advanced_op.js, let’s use the client to store a hash value
+In a file named `4-redis_advanced_op.js`, let’s use the client to store a hash value

 Create Hash:
 Using hset, let’s store the following: